mittwald/kube-httpcache/README.md

     http:
       paths:
       - backend:
+          service:
-          serviceName: kube-httpcache
+            name: kube-httpcache
+            port:
-          servicePort: 80
+              number: 80
         path: /
+        pathType: Prefix
 ```

-Look at the [Varnish Go Template file](chart/varnish.tpl) to define
+Look at the `defaultConf` property in [chart/values.yaml](chart/values.yaml) to define
-your own Varnish cluster rules or load the file as initContainer.
+your own Varnish cluster rules or load with `extraVolume` an extra file
+as initContainer if your ruleset is really big.